How Many Days a Week to Do Peak Fitness Workout

 READ

-How to Add Workout to Iphone Fitness App
+How to Workout My Fitness Age

 Here are some key reasons why rest and recovery are vital in peak fitness training: